 Workers’ compensation in Nevada requires an experienced attorney to ensure you have access to the benefits you deserve after suffering an injury at work.

-At Bertoldo, Baker, Carter & Smith, our disability attorneys in Las Vegas will leave no detail to chance when pursuing your maximum financial recovery, including:
+At Bertoldo, Baker, Carter, Smith & Cullen, our disability attorneys in Las Vegas will leave no detail to chance when pursuing your maximum financial recovery, including:

 - Medical benefits

 What If I Have Lost a Loved One in a Las Vegas Work Accident?

 Losing a loved one in a workplace accident is a tragic experience that changes the texture of families everywhere.

 If you have suffered such a loss, you can pursue death benefits, including funeral expenses of up to $10,000.
 The deceased worker’s spouse, children, or other dependents can receive death benefits when their loved one has passed away due to a work injury.